 - 1. Public utility easements.
-All public utility easements must be provided under or immediately adjacent to new public rights-of-way, or within other public easement areas acceptable to the chief public works official. - 2.
+All public utility easements must be provided under or immediately adjacent to new public rights-of-way, or within other public easement areas acceptable to the Public Works Directorchief public works official. - 2.
 On-site utilities.
-All on-site utilities shall be placed underground unless specified otherwise by the chief public works official.
+All on-site utilities shall be placed underground unless specified otherwise by the Public Works Directorchief public works official.